LeeMorinUCF/ECP3004S21/demo_06_PP_Ch_08_Lists/README.md

 ## List Methods

-Methods are like functions that operate on specific kinds of objects.
+Methods are like functions that operate on specific kinds of objects (see Chapter 6).
-Here are some examples (see Chapter 6).
+Here are some examples.

 ```python
 >>> colors = ['red', 'orange', 'green']